-In order to insure the continued success of the mathematics and mathematics education programs at Southeastern, all majors will be expected to participate in our on-going assessment program.
+To ensure the continued success of the mathematics and mathematics education programs at Southeastern, all majors will be expected to participate in our on-going assessment program.
 The assessment program is designed to provide the mathematics faculty with information concerning the overall effectiveness of academic programs in the department.